GitLab Integration with PTC

 +

-How to Set Up the PTC and GitLab Integration
+How the GitLab Integration with PTC Works

 PTC integrates with both GitLab.com and self-hosted GitLab repositories.
 For self-hosted GitLab, you’ll need to provide your GitLab instance URL.